coilysiren/algo-zone/README.md

 ### **test watcher script**

+🚧 this script hasn't been created yet 🚧

 watches your local directory for changes, and runs the tests in every language if changes are detected

 #### ⚙️ usage